 People function is used to calculate the number of object entered or exited a certain configured area and it is widely applied to the entrances or exits.

-It is recommended to install the camera right above the entrance/exit.
-To improve the counting accuracy, make sure your camera is installed horizontally.
+The camera is recommended to be installed right above the entrance/exit, and make sure it is installed properly.